commercialhaskell/stack/doc/yaml_configuration.md

     or dependency located locally.

-    A Stack project is a local directory that contains a Stack project-level configuration file (`stack.yaml`).
+    A Stack project is a local directory that contains a Stack project-level configuration file (`stack.yaml`, by default).
 A project may relate to more than one project package.
 A single-package project's directory will usually also be the project package's root directory.

 ## YAML configuration